opensemanticsearch/open-semantic-search/docs/connector/web/README.md

 ## Index a single Webpage

-You can index an single Webpage (or an image or an pdf file on a webserver, including automatic text recognition by OCR, if enabled in the connector config */etc/opensemanticsearch/connector-web*):
+You can index a single webpage (or image or pdf file on a webserver, including automatic text recognition by OCR, if enabled in the connector config `/etc/opensemanticsearch/connector-web`):

 ### Start indexing by web interface